 By the early part of 1967, Roger Hill had left The Uglys and along with Dave Pegg, hooked up with his former band-mate from The Brumbeats drummer Alan "Bugsy" Eastwood to form the pop/rock group The Exception.
 While the Exception were well-known locally, toured Europe, and recorded an album along with several innovative singles for the President Records label, they were unable to attain the level of success worthy of the collective talents within the band.

 In 1970, Roger Hill was hired by former Move front-man Carl Wayne to join his new backing-band.
-This line-up became known as Mongrel but instead of backing Carl Wayne, most of the band was snapped up by Roy Wood to form the basis of his new group "Wizzard".
+Along with former Move bass guitarist Rick Price and Uglys drummer Keith Smart, this line-up became known as Mongrel and they went on to record an album titled "Get Your Teeth Into This" (without Carl Wayne).
+Most of the band was snapped up by Roy Wood to form the foundation of his new group "Wizzard".

 Roger Hill (who reportedly turned down a position in ELO), went on to join his friend Dave Pegg for a stint in the acclaimed folk/rock group Fairport Convention before deciding eventually on a career as jazz guitarist to which his talent was well-suited.
 Roger was to play for years with jazz greats Chris Barber and Ottilie Patterson.

 In more recent times, Roger Hill stayed closer to Birmingham, performing locally with his own "Roger Hill Band" as well as playing in a line-up called "The Old Horns" featuring former Wizzard members.
 Roger always commanded the highest respect from his fellow musicians, preferring to let his demonstrated playing skills on the guitar do the talking.
 Roger Hill was 66 years old when he passed away in November 2011.